cagliari-blockchain-school/cagliari-blockchain-school/README.md

 ## School programme

 **Which Smart Contracts Platform do you need?
-Evaluating Blockchain Systems with an Analysis of the Top Eight Protocols**
+Evaluating Blockchain Systems with an Analysis of the Top Protocols**

 Massimo Bartoletti, University of Cagliari (IT)